Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of GHZ states

 $X_{G}^{S}$ is the lowest order $n$-qubit observable that possesses both full permutation symmetry and bit-flip symmetry.
 Together, these two symmetries induce a symmetric subspace $\mathcal{H}_{G}^S$ of the full Hilbert space.
 The basis vectors of $\mathcal{H}_{G}^S$ are expressed in the computational basis as

 $|\phi_{G}^i\>, i=1,2$ are eigenstates of $X_{G}^{S}$ with eigenvalues $e_1=+3$ and $e_2=-1$.
-Within this subspace, the GHZ state $|\phi_{G}^1\>$ is then a non-degenerate eigenstate of $X_{G}^{S}$.
-Thus, if we are able to restrict the dynamics governed by Eq. \eqref{eqn: output_state} to this subspace, when combined together with a suitably designed feedback protocol, a continuous measurement of $X_{G}^{S}$ should be able to extract the GHZ state.
-Just as was done for the W state above, this can be achieved by imposing the symmetry of $X_{G}^{S}$ on the feedback rotation operator $U_F$.
-We define the latter here by a single rotation around the $x$ axis, which is consistent with the bit-flip symmetry, and set the rotation angles to be equal for all three qubits, to be consistent with the permutation symmetry.
+Within this subspace, the GHZ state $|\phi_{G}^1\>$ is then a non-degenerate eigenstate of the measurement operator $X_{G}^{S}$.
+Thus, restricting the dynamics governed by Eq.~\eqref{eqn: output_state} to this subspace and employing a cost function that is biased towards the state $|\phi_{G}^1\>$, will allow continuous measurement of $X_{G}^{S}$ together with the feedback controls to extract the GHZ state.
+Similarly to the procedure for the Dicke states in the previous section, we achieve this by using the fidelity with the target state as the cost function, i.e., $\mathcal{F}_G = \<\phi_G^1|\rho_t|\psi_G^1\rangle$.
+But in contrast to the imposition of only permutation symmetry on the feedback operator in section \ref{sec:W}, we need to now impose the full permutation and bit-flip symmetry of $X_{G}^{S}$ on the feedback rotation operator $U_F$, to ensure that the action of this does not take the state out of $\mathcal{H}_{G}^S$.
+Therefore we define $U_F$ here by a single rotation around the $x$ axis, which is consistent with the bit-flip symmetry, and set the rotation angles to be equal for all three qubits, to be consistent with the permutation symmetry.
 This yields the rotation operator